lampepfl/gears/README.md

     case End extends StreamResult[Nothing]
 ```
 One can see a stream as a static representation of the values that are transmitted over a channel.
 This poses the question of termination -- when do we know that a channel receives no further values, so the stream can be terminated
-with an `StreamResult.End` value.
+with an `StreamResult.End` value?
 The following implementation shows one
 possibility: Here we map a channel of `Try` results to a stream, mapping
 failures with a special =`ChannelClosedException` to `StreamResult.End`.
 ```scala